During an assessment of the Docker platform in November 2018, two information leaks regarding the /proc/asound

 This information should not be accessible from within a container as it contains specific information on the host and its environment.

-These issues have been reported to the Docker maintainers were fixed by moving /proc/asound to the list of paths that are being masked to make each container manage its own versions of the affected paths.
+to the list of paths that are being masked to make each container manage its own versions of the affected paths.
 This path list is part of the OCI specification.
-Therefore, the fix for these issues also propagates to containerd which also uses this specification.
+Therefore, the fix for these issues also propagates to containerd

 Lessons Learned